 CAMPING SEASON IS COMING!
 Are you ready?
-Keep summer camping fun by getting your equipment ready in the spring!
-Our simple tips and FREE printable checklists help you stay organized whether you are camping in a tent, camper or RV motorhome!
-We’ll show you how to open a camper for the season.
-There is no time to waste getting your RV ready for travel … Let’s do this!
-Psst we’re compensated…see our disclosures.
+Our simple tips and FREE printable checklists help you stay organized as you begin preparing for camping season whether you are camping in a tent, camper or RV motorhome!

 How To Prepare For Tent Camping Season

 Equipment used in tent camping is on the simpler side, so preparing for the summer camping season tends to be easier.

 This is the perfect time to make sure you have the right gear and get new equipment to replace the items that are “on their last leg” so-to-speak.
 We don’t throw out gear that is still usable but we will purchase the gear that will be replacing the old stuff when it finally fails.

 This is especially important for our hiking boots, we always have an extra pair and switch between the old pair and the new pair so we are slowly breaking in the new pair over time.

 Merino wool camp blankets are wonderful for layering when sleeping and hanging out around a campsite when the weather is colder than the forecasts expected.

 The first thing we do is unpack our gear and clean everything with a mild detergent and let it dry thoroughly.
 Check the condition of…

 - Tents, stakes, poles, rainfly, shelter awnings and tarps

 - Sleeping gear including bags, mats, mattresses, cots and pads